baer/isThereAFuckingGame/README.md

 ####Edit the application variables:
 - Edit the @homeTeamColor variable in <project>/src/client/styles/main.less
-- Edit the homeTeam and homeStadium variables in <project>/src/client/js/main.js
+- Edit the anything you'd like to change in variables in <project>/project.config.js

 ####Retrieve a schedule and generate the json:
 - Go to http://mlb.mlb.com/mlb/schedule/team_by_team.jsp